lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 The nonce request and nonce response message content is conveyed as ASN.1, see {{ASN.1}}, as CMC Controls in a Full PKI Request, see
-{{Section 6 of I-D.ietf-lamps-csr-attestation}}.
+{{Section 6 of I-D.ietf-lamps-rfc5272bis}}.
 The received nonce can be used for a CSR to be transferred in a Simple or Full PKI request.